Cellulitis

 Basics

-Skin infections are a common health burden with >650,000 admissions per year in the United States (1).
+Skin and soft tissue infections (SSTIs) are a common health burden with approximately a quarter of infected patients requiring hospital treatment leading to >650,000 admissions per year in the United States.

 Description